borg286/sevtech/README.md

 * [Here](http://tinkers-construct.wikia.com/wiki/Material_Stats) are the modifiers and descriptions

+* Note that sharpening kits only repair. **Don't plan on getting obsidian sharpening kits** to upgrade your mining level

 ### [Optional] Tool Forge

 You can make a Tool forge by burning grout into seared stone and 4 tin/copper blocks.